'Chicago' will feature trans actress Angelica Ross as Roxie Hart - ExBulletin

 It tells the story of Hart, a housewife and dancer who murders her lover after he threatens to leave her.
 To avoid conviction, she hires Chicago’s most skilled criminal attorney to help her fool the public, the media, and her rival cellmate, Velma Kelly, by creating shocking headlines.

-Other leading actors and Broadway stars who have identified as trans include Alexandra Billings in The Nap, Becca Blackwell in Is This a Room, and Kate Bornstein and Ty Defoe in Straight White Men.
+Alexandra Billings in “The Nap,” Becca Blackwell in “Is This a Room,” and Kate Bornstein and Ty Defoe in “Straight White Men” are other leading actors and Broadway stars who have identified as trans.

-The star-hungry heroine in the heart of Chicago has been played by dozens of women since the show opened in 1996, including Melanie Griffith, Christie Brinkley, Marilu Henner, Brooke Shields, Lisa Rinna, Gretchen Mol, Ashlee Simpson, Brandy Norwood, Jennifer Nettles and Robin Givens.
+The star-hungry heroine at the heart of “Chicago” has been played by dozens of women since the show opened in 1996, including Melanie Griffith, Christie Brinkley, Marilu Henner, Brooke Shields, Lisa Rinna, Gretchen Mol, Ashlee Simpson , Brandy Norwood, Jennifer Nettles and Robin Givens.
 Pamela Anderson made headlines earlier this year when she played Roxie.

 Sources